 Don’t hesitate to ask the client to provide a rating at the end of your engagement.
 If you feel the client was appreciative of your service, you’re encouraged to direct them to rate the app within the App Store or Google Play Store.

 Those Tax Pros who follow best practices are more likely to receive high ratings.
 Tax Pros with high reputation scores will benefit with an increase to their concurrent job limit and access to lucrative workspaces.

 We understand jobs don’t always go as intended.
-Circumstances arise, whether it be with the customer or Tax Pro, which require attention and priorities for said engagement to be put on hold.
+Circumstances arise, whether it be with the customer or Tax Pro, which requires attention and priorities for said engagement to be put on hold.
 The Taxfyle Success Team is fully aware that some jobs will ultimately be transferred.
 Understanding the protocols in these situations is pertinent to ensure your reputation is unaffected by the process.

 If a Pro is working with a client and sees that they are no longer able to complete the project, please notify the Taxfyle Success Team as soon as possible.
 They will then discuss the situation and take necessary action.
 Keep in mind that any Tax Pro that is reported for lack of communication will have their job transferred to another available pro if they fail to respond to the complaint.
 The original Tax Pros potential earnings for the engagement will be forfeited to the new Tax Pro willing to complete that job, regardless of whether you already started on the engagement.